 Christianity is a blood sacrifice cult, as is Islam, Judaism, and a host of other human religions.
 What’s with all the bloodshed?
 Couldn’t God have designed a better way of redeeming man from their sin?
 Why require the bloody sacrifice of innocents?
 Centuries ago, some religions sacrificed humans.
 Christians say these other religions are cults.
 Why is one human sacrifice right and another wrong?
 The Bible condemns the worshipers of Molech for offering their children as sacrifices, yet offering Jesus as a sacrifice or eating his body and drinking his blood every Sunday during communion are acts worthy of veneration and worship.
 Seems hypocritical to me.

 Christians are divided as to for whom Jesus shed his blood.
-Did Jesus shed his blood for everyone, as Arminians claim; or did Jesus shed his blood only for the John Calvin’s elect?
-Or perhaps the Christians sects who believe that Jesus’ blood atonement was sufficient to save everyone, but only efficient to save the elect are right (Amyraldism).
+Did Jesus shed his blood for everyone, as Arminians claim?
+Or did Jesus shed his blood only for John Calvin’s elect?
+Or perhaps the Christians sects who believe that Jesus’ blood atonement was sufficient to save everyone, but only efficient to save the elect (Amyraldism) are right.
 Or maybe the Universalists are right — that Jesus’ blood sacrifice provides salvation for everyone regardless of belief.

 He died for YOU.